Emceelamb/curriculum-vitae/letter-boilerplate/letter.md

 Dear Hiring Manager

-I read with interest about the Web Accessibility and Engineering opportunities with Uptime2020.
-I recently completed my Master's degree at New York University in the Interactive Telecommunications Program (ITP), where I focused on creating accessible interactive technology, while working with one of the nation's largest performing arts institutions.
+I read with interest about the Junior Web Developer position with Other Means.
+I recently completed my Master's degree at New York University in the Interactive Telecommunications Program (ITP), where I focused on developing accessible interactive technology, building upon prior experience as a web developer.

-My research explores a range of emerging technology, building on over 3 years of experience as a developer.
-Previously, I was a Digital Accessibility Fellow at Lincoln Center for the Performing Arts, where I audited their digital platforms to meet established accessibility standards.
-In addition my in-depth knowledge of accessibility, I am experienced in software development.
-While project lead at NYU's ITP Web Access team, I improved their web infrastructure by developing a front-end interface to a project database that is fully compliant to WCAG standards.
-I coordinated development with project managers, and designers using github and other collaborative design software.
+In a past life, I studied graphic and multi-media design, working as a graphic designer for museums and e-commerce websites.
+I later picked up web development as a means to see a project through from design to implementation and have since primarily worked as a developer, while retaining my acumen for quality design and keeping up with design trends.

-I am passionate about making accessible technology and projects for social impact.
-I have led workshops in conferences to talk about importance of digital security and practical measures to take.
-Recently, I am working with a group of volunteers to develop an archive of NYC Department of Transportation footage to address concerns surrounding police misconduct in support of the Black Lives Matters Movement.
+My current work explores a range of emerging technology, building on experience as a web developer.
+I was a Digital Accessibility Fellow at Lincoln Center for the Performing Arts, where I audited their digital platforms to meet established accessibility standards.
+While at NYU, I was a project lead for NYU's ITP Web Access team.
+I improved their web infrastructure by developing a front-end interface to a project database.
+I coordinated development with project managers, and designers using github and other collaborative design software such as Figma.

-I believe that I am a good fit to work with Uptime2020 to create accessible tools, especially around civic technology and social good.
-I would love the opportunity to schedule a time for us to discuss further about how I can work with Uptime2020.
-Thank you for your time and consideration.
+I am passionate about rich interactive experiences and bringing to life evocative design.
+I have extensive experience working as a free lance developer with clients that use a range of technology as well as collaborating with designers and project managers.
+With my diverse background in both design and development, I would be eager to speak further how I can collaborate with Other Means studio.

 Sincerely,